Five months after I started offering vinyl wrap installation in Canada,

 But this wasn’t about money yet.

-In North America, hourly subcontracting is rare—
+In North America, hourly subcontracting is rare —

 and that’s exactly why I chose it.

-Why I Started Hourly (On Purpose)
+Why I Started Hourly on Purpose

-Labor costs come first.
+Labor gets paid first.

-Getting paid hourly confirmed this was a legitimate contractor. - Risk reversal for the contractor
+Being paid hourly helped confirm this was a legitimate contractor relationship.

-To them, I was an unknown installer.
+To them, I was an unknown vinyl wrap installer.

 Hourly pricing lowered their risk.

-They could test me
+They could test my work

-without committing to a full project price.
+without committing to a full project rate.

 Third Project and Onward